 Benedict Builders Farm

-Our family consists of 1) the caretakers: Calvin and Laura Benedict and daughters Rhoda, Ida and Deborah, 2) the cows.
-3) the hens, 4) the broiler chickens, 5) the vegetable gardens, 6) the flower garden, 7) the herb garden, 8) Buddy, the dog, and 9) numerous cats.
-Here are a few details about us all.
+Our family consists of the caretakers: Calvin and Laura Benedict and daughters Rhoda, Ida and Deborah, the cows, the hens, the broiler chickens, the vegetable gardens, the flower garden, the herb garden, Buddy the dog, and numerous cats.

 Our herd of Angus cattle is transitioning to Red Angus instead of the traditional black, because we find red cows are better able to cope with the heat and humidity that MO's July and August can bring.
 We feed no grain at all, believing it unnecessary and unnatural.
 God made cows especially well suited to eating grasses.
 That's why we call it "Salad Bar Beef", a term of Joe Salatin origin, and used with his kind permission.
 A salad bar is the daily menu of our animals.
-We do not use growth hormones, antibiotics or pour-on wormers, even though some have been NOF (?) approved.
-Neither do we feed other cow parts, chicken feathers, stale doughnuts or bubble gum!
+We do not use growth hormones, antibiotics or pour-on wormers, even though some have been NOF approved.
 Our cows are 100% grass fed.

 Our hens free-range over the pastures behind the cows, gladly gobbling all the flies, grasshoppers and other bugs they can catch and promoting more grass growth by their scratching and fertilizing.
 As a bonus, they lay brown eggs with rich orange yolks which our customers never tire of.